 White lilies are also called Madonna lilies for the same reason.
 Surprisingly, they are among the very few flowers which would signify love, purity, gratitude, and loss at the same time.

 The Victorians attributed different emotions to different flowers so that it gets easier to express for them.
 This was called floriography.
 To express grief with the least words possible, they turned to white lilies.
 White stands for serenity and peace.
 Also, the shedding of a flower symbolizes the shedding of life in general.
 Thus in all over the UK, white lilies bouquet are found on graves.

 In Chinese culture, lilies are an essential part of their weddings as it assures hundred years of love to the new pair.
 The women of Greek and Roman civilization wore lilies on their hair on their wedding day for fruitfulness and an extension of their femininity.
 The different shapes and sizes of lilies and the mesmerizing scent of this flower bear a feminine angle.
 Romans would fill their pillows and quilts with this flower due to its fragrance.
 Thus the association with lovemaking originates.

 As per the myth mentioned earlier, the ancient culture associated lilies with motherhood and birth, whereas Babylonians linked this flower with their goddess of fertility Ishtar.
 The yellow lily represents thankfulness and desire and the red one, deep love.
-The pink lily expresses abundance and prosperity.
+A pink lilies bouquet expresses abundance and prosperity.

 Other than eating, Southeast Asian people love surrounding themselves with these beautiful flowers at their home.

 There are flowers called water lilies, daylilies, or arum lilies which don’t belong to the lily family but are still called lilies.
-Lilies are the first choice for the presentation at weddings, birthdays, or any success party.
-The colours and fragrance of lilies ought to amplify the vibe of the ceremony.
+This special flowers are the first choice for the presentation at weddings, birthdays, or any success party.
+The colours and fragrance ought to amplify the vibe of the ceremony.